Our History

 2022

-Eurospital is among the first Italian companies to receive the IVDR Certificate for in vitro diagnostic medical devices from TÜV SÜD, one of the world’s leading providers of medical device certification and approval. -
+Eurospital is among the first Italian companies to receive the IVDR Certificate for in vitro diagnostic medical devices by the TÜV SÜD, one of the world’s leading providers of medical devices' certification and approval. -

 2023

-75th Anniversary Milestone and First Sustainability Report -
+Celebration of 75th Anniversary and voluntary publication of the first Sustainability Report -

 2024

-The new Special Nutrition Division is established with the launch of Apromé, a line of low-protein products.
+The new Special Nutrition Area is established with the launch of Apromé, a product line of low-protein food.